Global instability in the elliptic restricted three body problem: Main result and methodology

-The case of arbitrary eccentricity $0<\EC <1$ and arbitrary parameter mass parameter $0<\mu<1$ remains open in this paper.
-Indeed, the case $\EC \GO \approx 1$ involves the analysis of an infinite number of dominant Fourier coefficients of the Melnikov potential, whereas for the case $\EC G > 1$, the qualitative properties of the Melnikov function should be known without using its Fourier expansion.
-Larger values of the mass paratemer $\mu$ than those considered in this paper involve improving the estimates of the error terms of the splitting of separatrices in complex domains, as is usual when the splitting of separatrices is exponentially small.
-The computation of the explicit trajectories from the pseudo-orbits found in this paper needs a suitable shadowing result given in \cite{GuardiaMS15}, which involves the translation to TNHIM of the usual shadowing techniques for NHIM.
+The case of arbitrary eccentricity $0<\EC <1$ and arbitrary mass parameter $0<\mu<1$ remains open in this paper. \textb{As it turns out}, the case $\EC \GO \approx 1$ involves the analysis of an infinite number of dominant Fourier coefficients of the Melnikov potential, whereas for the case $\EC G > 1$, the qualitative properties of the Melnikov function should be known without using its Fourier expansion.
+Larger values of the mass parameter $\mu$ than those considered in this paper involve improving the estimates of the error terms of the splitting of separatrices in complex domains, as is usual when the splitting of separatrices is exponentially small.
+The computation of the explicit trajectories from the pseudo-orbits found in this paper needs a suitable shadowing result given in \cite{GuardiaMSS17}, which involves the translation to TNHIM of the usual shadowing techniques for NHIM.